 So far this week I’ve had the most fun time ever; making and taking photos of ice cream!

 The sun is still here (for the moment) and I am making the most of it.
 Ice cream has most definitely got to be the British staple when the sun is shining.
 It doesn’t take much, just the briefest of warm spells and the ice cream is out (even before we get to venture as far as floppy sun hats and shorts).
 But what is most astounding about ice cream (in my opinion anyway) is how ridiculously easy it is to make and how much more enjoyable it is when you get to hand out scoops of your own homemade creamy ice cream to friends and family.
+This recipe is no churn ice cream and so its really very simple.

 I love ice cream and definitely love trying different flavours, so there was no way that I was just going for one type of ice cream when I started on this recipe.
 In the end I went for 3 flavours: first of all starting with the simple yet ever so popular vanilla;